Relaxed Morning: National Museum of Rural Life

 Why are some of the galleries so dark?

 Due to the fragile nature of some of our collections, we have to keep lighting levels low in some areas in order to protect them.
-Our sensory map can help you identify darker and lighter galleries and torches are available to borrow at the Museum information desks if this would help improve your experience.
+Torches are available to borrow at the Museum information desks if this would help improve your experience.

 We have three spaces in the museum that are highly interactive, with multiple noisy devices and videos playing.
 Unfortunately, it is impossible to remove sound from these spaces.
-The best approach was to highlight these areas as ones with potential noise so that visitors can choose to avoid them or wear ear defenders.
+Please look at the Visual Story for the site to see where these displays are located.
+You may also wish to wear ear defenders in these areas.

 Where can I go if I am experiencing sensory overload?